b3-exmo/b3-exmo.github.io/docs/Christianity/Second Coming.md

 — Quote attributed to *Sterling W. Sill, in Conference Report, Apr.
 1966, 19*; copied from *[Chapter 36: The Lord’s Second Coming](https://www.churchofjesuschrist.org/study/manual/doctrines-of-the-gospel-student-manual/36-second-coming?lang=eng&id=p22#p22), Doctrines of the Gospel Student Manual*

-I am so baffled as to why Old Testament prophets were advised at all of Jesus' second coming, when at that age, Jesus hadn't arrived for the first time yet.
+I am so baffled as to why Old Testament prophets were advised *at all* of Jesus' second coming, when at that age, Jesus hadn't arrived for the first time yet.
 Jesus' prophesied birth would be well outside the lifespan of anyone to hear an Old Testament prophet talk about it.
 So, let's tell God's followers about the *second* time He'll come by, at a minimum of 2,024 years after the event you won't live to see!
 How is that relevant to *anyone* in those times?
-Isn't a prophet meant to communicate God's will to living contemporaries?
+Isn't a prophet meant to communicate God's will to *living* contemporaries?
 If the value proposition of a prophet is timely guidance, we shouldn't have any Old Testament prophets talking about you and me today.
 If we do, that makes modern prophets irrelevant.

 God seems to be revealing ambiguous information to His chosen prophets, and then getting upset when people don't uniformly agree with those prophets.
 God handles this inevitable disagreement by revoking priesthood authority, sending the world into apostasy.
-"Now *nobody* is right 😤" well if you had actually told us something comprehensible...
+"Now *nobody* is right 😤" What the hell, God?
+If you had actually told us something comprehensible...

 &nbsp;